riehlegroup/msadoc/frontend/README.md

 - `VITE_ROUTER_BASE` (string): When deploying on a subfolder (e.g. `https://osrgroup.github.io/msadoc/` instead of `https://osrgroup.github.io`), make sure to set this variable to the name of the folder (in the example: `msadoc`).

 > If you want to override some of the environment variables for local development, create a `.env.local` file and add the overrides to this file.
 See https://vitejs.dev/guide/env-and-mode.html

+## Controller Pattern

+The React components used in our frontend are all structured according to the [Controller Pattern](https://medium.com/@MBuchalik/the-controller-pattern-separate-business-logic-from-presentation-in-react-331f72fcb32a).
+Please make sure to follow this pattern when creating new components.

+The repository already contains a VSCode code snippet that allows you to easily create the boilerplate code for a component that uses the Controller Pattern.
+In a fresh `.tsx` file, simply type `reactcomponent`.
+You should get a suggestion that, once accepted, creates the necessary boilerplate code for you.

 ## Notes